Which city is cheaper, Salto or La Plata?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in La Plata is $57, while the average daily cost in Salto is $49.
+The average daily cost (per person) in La Plata is $32, while the average daily cost in Salto is $56.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for La Plata and Salto in more detail.
+What follows is a categorical breakdown of travel costs for La Plata and Salto in more detail.

 Here are some examples of typical meal expenses from previous travelers to La Plata: